chef/chef-web-docs/chef_master/source/config_rb_client.rst

    *New in Chef Client 13.0.*

 ``cache_path``
-   Optional.
    The home directory for the user that is running the chef-client as a non-root user.

 ``checksum_path``
    The location in which checksum files are stored.
 These are used to validate individual cookbook files, such as recipes.
 The checksum itself is stored in the Chef server database and is then compared to a file in the checksum path that has a filename identical to the checksum.